 The Imaging Suite is a purpose-built facility.
-It contains microscopes capable of experiments ranging from basic microscopy of cells or tissues to complex imaging, including: 3-dimensional reconstructions, live cell imaging, imaging of multiple fluorescent dyes or a combination them.
+It contains microscopes capable of experiments ranging from basic microscopy of cells or tissues to complex imaging, including: 3-dimensional reconstructions, live cell imaging, imaging of multiple fluorescent dyes or a combination of them.

 The facility is run and managed by Dr Andrew Hibbert who provides full training to all microscope users.
+This training is provided via a bespoke online course, detailing the theory and practice of using each system, followed by supervised use of the equipment.

 Equipment and Capabilities